thingsboard/thingsboard.github.io/_includes/docs/paas/legacy-subscriptions.md

   </tbody>
 </table>

 ## API limits

-Please see table below to compare the API limits of the subscription plans.
+Please see table below to compare the API limits of the **legacy** subscription plans.
 The values are monthly API limits, unless stated otherwise.

 <table>
   <thead>